hazelcast/hazelcast-reference-manual/src/ClusteredJMX.md

     Recording JMX metric LastAccessTime : 1,401,962,426,811
 ```

 Then you can navigate to your New Relic account and create Custom Dashboards.
-Please see [Creating custom dashboards](http://docs.newrelic.com/docs/dashboards-menu/creating-custom-dashboards).
+Please see <a href="http://docs.newrelic.com/docs/dashboards-menu/creating-custom-dashboards" target="_blank">Creating custom dashboards</a>.

 While you are creating the dashboard, you should see the metrics that you are sending to New Relic from Management Center in the **Metrics** section under the JMX folder.